MazontheMoon/coddy-java/README.md

 ## August

+### 10 - Sweet Skate Shop Manager

+Create a program that helps manage your roller-skating confectionary shop!
+Your program should recommend the best candy for a customer based on their skating preference and candy popularity scores, calculate their total order price including sales tax, and count how many distinct substrings of length N appear in a promotional message or reservation string.

+Read the candy catalog with popularity scores, the customer's preference, their order details with prices and tax rate, plus a text string and the substring length N to analyze.

 ### 9 - Advanced Water Sprinkling Simulation

 Create a function named simulateWaterSprinkling that receives initialVelocity, sprayAngle, windSpeed, windDirection, numPassersby, passerbyPositions, sprayDuration, and waterFlowRate as its parameters.